By Meghan Welch

 The final stage of an aircraft interior refurbishment includes the reinstallation of the aircraft's interior.
 Once the new interior is installed, it is cleaned and detailed for customer delivery.

 View the Entire Process in This Time-Lapse Video

 What’s the Downtime?

-The typical downtime for a complete stand-alone interior refurbishment, to include full soft goods and cabinets is approximately 6-8 weeks, depending on the complexity of any modifications and the size of the aircraft.
-If other services are needed, like paint, avionics, or maintenance, this downtime can be longer.
-Since an interior is such a large work scope, it is important to schedule early so that you are guaranteed availability and there are no delays with materials.
+The typical downtime for a complete stand-alone aircraft interior refurbishment, to include full soft goods and cabinets, is approximately 6-8 weeks, depending on the complexity of any modifications and the size of the aircraft.
+If other services are needed, like aircraft paint, avionics, or maintenance, this downtime can be longer.
+Since an aircraft interior is such a large work scope, it is important to schedule early so that you are guaranteed availability, and there are no delays with materials.

 Floor plan changes require special considerations that can take extra time.
 Approving floor plan changes can be done by purchasing an existing STC or possibly filing FAA form 337 Field Approval.
-Unapproved floor plan changes can require the creation of an entirely new STC or having sufficient engineering approved data to file a 337.
+Unapproved floor plan changes can require creating an entirely new STC or having sufficient engineering-approved data to file a 337.
 Some common examples of projects we have led in the past include executive configurations changing to air medical interiors, moving the location of a lavatory, and changing the seating configuration in conjunction with custom cabinetry.

-In addition to soft goods and cabinets, installation of a new aircraft interior could include several upgrades like WiFi or Prizm LED lighting.
+In addition to soft goods and cabinets, installing a new aircraft interior could include several upgrades like WiFi or Prizm LED lighting.

 Meghan Welch joined Elliott Aviation in 1998 as an Aircraft Sales Assistant, subsequently helping build the paint and interior sales and design department.
 She was promoted to Interior Sales and Design Manager in 2015 and later to Director of Paint and Interior Sales in 2016.